Window Guards: Information for Building Owners

 Window Guards Variances and Approvals for Manufacturers

 If you are a window manufacturer or a building project manager, you can get a Health Department approval code for a window guard by applying for a variance.
-You can submit an application in writing to the Health Department:
+You can apply by emailing the completed application to windowfallprevention@health.nyc.gov.

 Report window falls by children 16 years or younger to the NYC Health Department.
 All falls from a window in a building with three or more units must be reported within 24 hours of the incident.